ceciliazhao/yii2-models/README.md

     public $enableIP = true.

     /**
-     * @var string The attribute name that will receive the beginning 32 bit of
+     * @var string The attribute name that will receive the beginning 32 bits of
      * IPv6, or 0 of IPv4.
      */
     public $ipAttribute1 = 'Your IP_1 Attribute Name';

     /**
-     * @var string The attribute name that will receive the 33 - 64 bit of IPv6,
+     * @var string The attribute name that will receive the 33 - 64 bits of IPv6,
      * or 0 of IPv4.
      */
     public $ipAttribute2 = 'Your IP_2 Attribute Name';

     /**
-     * @var string The attribute name that will receive the 65 - 96 bit of IPv6,
+     * @var string The attribute name that will receive the 65 - 96 bits of IPv6,
      * or 0 of IPv4.
      */
     public $ipAttribute3 = 'Your IP_3 Attribute Name';

     /**
-     * @var string The attribute name that will receive the last 32 bit of IPv6,
+     * @var string The attribute name that will receive the last 32 bits of IPv6,
      * or IPv4.
      */
     public $ipAttribute4 = 'Your IP_4 Attribute Name';